-- 10. Click OK in the Measure dialog box. - 11.
-Click Apply in the Calibrator window to implement the new calibration set. - 12.
+- 15. When all the patches have been read successfully, click Accept. - 16.
+Click Apply in the Calibrator window to implement the new calibration measurement. - 17.
 Click OK in the Information dialog box.

-This completes the calibration process.
+This completes the E-750 calibration process.

 Using the EFI Densitometer ED-100